-Columbia Basin Trust provides $900,000 this year through its new Energy Retrofit Program
+Columbia Basin Trust provides nearly $900,000 this year through its new Energy Retrofit Program

 A total of 17 non-profit societies will receive support for energy retrofits ranging from extra insulation to new HVAC (heating, ventilating and air-conditioning) systems.
 Grants vary from a few thousand dollars to just over $100,000 and will help improve the sustainability of over 500 affordable housing units located in 13 Basin communities.